morays-community/.github/profile/README.md

 ## Support and bug reports

-For reports related to the Morays project in general, please leave an issue in this [repository](https://github.com/morays-community/.github/issues).
+For suggestions or feature requests related to the Morays project in general, please leave an issue in this [repository](https://github.com/morays-community/.github/issues) or start a [discussion](https://github.com/orgs/morays-community/discussions).

-For reports about a specific experiment, please leave an issue in the corresponding repository.
+For bug reports related to a specific experiment, please leave an issue in the corresponding repository.